What OSHA Training Course Do I Need?

-Most workers in most workplaces can benefit from OSHA safety training and OSHA standards set many important training requirements for employers, but specific training programs and requirements are usually determined by the employer or worksite.
+Most workers can benefit from OSHA safety training.
+OSHA standards set many important training requirements for employers, but specific training programs and requirements are usually determined by the employer or worksite.
 These requirements are unique to each jobsite, as each employee will encounter different hazards (and thus different OSHA training standards) on each jobsite.
-Many employers choose to use Hazard Recognition 10-hour or 30-hour training as a baseline onto which they can build job-specific safety training.
+Many employers choose to use 10-hour or 30-hour OSHA Outreach training as a baseline onto which they can build job-specific safety training.

 While OSHA does not require any specific training program, some jurisdictions or employers may have more strict requirements for what programs are accepted.
 If you have any questions on required training, please check with your employer or local government to ensure the program you choose meets training requirements.

 Do I Need Construction or General Industry OSHA Training?

 We offer two types of OSHA training — Construction Industry and General Industry — that feature specialized topics depending on the industry chosen.
 Generally, employers will instruct their employees on which version of Outreach training will be needed, so if you are unsure, please contact your employer to find out which training you need.
 OSHA defines "construction work" as work for construction, alteration and/or repair, including painting and decorating.

 General Industry refers to any industry not included in construction, maritime or agriculture.
 It includes (but is not limited to): health care, manufacturing, warehousing, distribution and retail.

 Taken directly from OSHA standards, these descriptions are the best guidelines to determine which course would be best suited for your job.
 But another option is to check out the types of topics covered in each course and decide which are more relevant to the types of workplaces you will be in.
 If the course you choose does not cover any important topics that you will encounter on a worksite, make sure to supplement training with OSHA Compliance Training or on-the-job training.